sd19spring/Candidates-Weekend-Guide/README.md

 ### Required Packages

-To run this project you will need to install flask firebase_admin, and pandas.
+To run this project locally and interact with the code, you will need to install flask firebase_admin, and pandas.
 Use the following code to install the packages.

 `pip install flask`